AllyMurray/comic-vine/README.md

 ### Pagination

-The Comic Vine API supports pagination, this library currently just exposes the properties returned by the API.
-In a future version this will be updated to make pagination easier to use.
+The Comic Vine API provides offset based pagination, this is done by providing a `limit` and `offset` in the request.
+The `limit` is the number of items to be returned in one page and the offset is the number of items to skip.

-The following example fetches all volumes of the Boys with 20 items per page, it will continue making requests until all results are retrieved.
+To fetch a page with 50 results and then move to hte next page:

 ```js
 import ComicVine from 'comic-vine-sdk';